att-circ-contrl/LoopUtil/README.md

 private datasets.
 See the preamble of `do_test.m` for details on what needs to be configured and what optional settings may additionally be configured.

+### `code-example-robinson` folder:

+This demonstrates how to generate synthetic data using the extended Robinson model functions.

-This is the end of the file.
+_(This is the end of the file.)_